THIS WEEK: THE BOSTON SYMPHONY ORCHESTRA’S ONLINE PERFORMANCE (WWW.BSO.ORG/NOW)

 FURTHER DETAILS ABOUT BSO NOW CONCERT STREAMS SCHEDULED FOR MARCH

-The Boston Symphony Orchestra continues its first-ever all-online season—with near weekly concert streams distributed through its streaming platform BSO NOW, November 2020-April 2021—with a new series in this season’s “Music in Changing Times” theme.
-Entitled “A Fragile Peace: Between the Wars,” the Boston Symphony Orchestra performs music from the unsettled but vibrant period between the first and second world wars.
+The Boston Symphony Orchestra continues its first-ever all-online season—with near weekly concert streams distributed through its streaming platform BSO NOW, November 2020-April 2021—with a new series titled “A Fragile Peace: Between the Wars,” in which the BSO performs music from the unsettled but vibrant period between the first and second world wars.
 Each of the three programs focuses on a particular region, but with American connections.

-Andris Nelsons leads music by Stravinsky and Shostakovich in the final program of this series, which debuts at bso.org/now on Thursday, March 18 at noon.
+For the final program of this series, which debuts at bso.org/now on Thursday, March 25 at noon, Andris Nelsons leads music by Stravinsky and Shostakovich.
 When he wrote Symphonies of Wind Instruments, Stravinsky had been away from his native Russia for a decade and was based primarily in Paris.
 Conceived originally as a memorial tribute to Claude Debussy, this austere, ritualistic work was premiered by future BSO Music Director Serge Koussevitzky in London in 1921.
 Dmitri Shostakovich was still a student at the Leningrad Conservatory when his bold, dynamic Symphony No. 1 was premiered in 1926, launching him into the forefront of Russian music.
 His little arrangement Tahiti Trot, from 1927, may come as a surprise to many: it’s an arrangement of the American Broadway composer Vincent Youman’s delightful “Tea for Two” from the show No, No, Nanette.
 Poem for viola and piano (1939) by the Latvian-born American composer Eda Rapoport closes the program, featuring BSO violist Michael Zaretsky and pianist Randall Hodgkinson.

 The BSO NOW concert streaming platform launched in November and was created in response to the live performance hiatus in place since March 2020, due to the restrictions around the COVID-19 pandemic.
 Most BSO NOW concert streams are available for on-demand viewing for 30 days past their original launch dates through bso.org/now.
 Formal BSO titles for conductors referenced in this release: Andris Nelsons is the Ray and Maria Stata BSO Music Director and Thomas Wilkins is the BSO’s Artistic Advisor, Education and Community Engagement, and Germeshausen Youth and Family Concerts Conductor.
 The director for the concert portions of the BSO NOW series is Habib Azar; click here for a recent biography.